mfitz/slakkit/README.md

 Slakkit can be deployed into AWS as a Lambda function, or run locally (or anywhere else) as a regular Python application.
-Every time Slakkit runs, it randomly chooses a single subreddit from a list supplied as config, grabs the top posts from that subreddit, shuffles them into random order, and selects the first post that is a photo.
-This selected post is used to make a simple Slack message featuring the title of the post, the photo, and a hyperlink to the Reddit website.
+Every time Slakkit runs, it randomly chooses a single subreddit from a list supplied as config, grabs the top posts from that subreddit, shuffles them into random order, and selects the first post that is an image.
+This selected post is used to make a simple Slack message featuring the title of the post, the image, and a hyperlink to the Reddit website.

 <kbd><img src="readme-images/cat-reddit-1.png" width="650"/></kbd>